mozilla/puente/README.rst

   files
 * code to collapse whitespace for Jinja2's trans block
 * code to mark all gettext output as safe in templates
-* driven from Django settings
+* configured using with Django settings
 * solid documentation
+* solid tests

 This is derived from `Tower <https://github.com/clouserw/tower>`_, but heavily changed.